A Basic Guide to Preparing your Garden for Winter

 From blue-gray agaves to purple aeoniums and red-edged echeverias, these drought-tolerant beauties not only thrive in the dry season but also add a pop of color all year round.

-By tackling these garden tasks in April, we're setting our gardens up for success in the upcoming dry season while also doing our part in conserving water and promoting plant health.
+By tackling these garden tasks, we're setting our gardens up for success in the upcoming dry season while also doing our part in conserving water and promoting plant health.

 Comments